Luc Besson: Personal life

 In February 2019, French prosecutors dropped the case against him, citing lack of evidence.
 In December 2021, a judge dismissed the case against Besson following a second investigation.
-The public prosecutor’s office in Paris stated that "the investigations clearly establish that the criminal facts of rape were not committed, that the absence of consent of the civil party is not established and the existence of a constraint, threat, violence, is not characterized".
+The public prosecutor's office in Paris stated that "the investigations clearly establish that the criminal facts of rape were not committed, that the absence of consent of the civil party is not established and the existence of a constraint, threat, violence, is not characterized".
 In April 2022, Van Roy submitted a complaint against the magistrate in charge of the case.
+In June 2023, Besson was definitively cleared of all charges, following a ruling by the Court of Cassation, the highest judicial court in France.
+This ruling prevents Van Roy from suing him on the same charges in France or elsewhere in Europe.

+At the beginning of 2025, the Belgian courts (where Sand Van Roy had also filed a complaint) also ruled in favor of Luc Besson by deeming the actress's complaint inadmissible.

+Several other women, including a former assistant, two students of Cité du Cinéma studio, and a former employee of Besson's EuropaCorp, who all wished to remain anonymous, described "inappropriate sexual behavior" by the director.
+Having no physical evidence to support their stories, they did not press charges and avoided a defamation countersuit.
+Their stories were not used by the investigating judge.